 Do you have another device that people are using to access your app?
 Like an in store kiosk, video game system, or POS system?
 Well, you can tie it back to that user with the measurement protocol even though you don’t have GA installed on it.
 To do that use the following measurement protocol parameter:

-Example value: as8eknlll
+uid= Example value: as8eknlll Example usage: uid=as8eknlll

 Since we (or at least I) are getting pumped for Google I/O 2014, I thought I’d share the video that I’ve used as my bible while preaching Universal Analytics for the last year.
 It fine that it is almost a year old, a lot of the stuff just came out.
 I highly recommend one everyone taking the time to watch this video in it’s entirety.